dinateimouri/yggdrasil/LESSONS_LEARNED.md

 I chose to implement the third option and use the pre-trained model listed above due to limited time for this assignment.
 Moreover, the [transformers](https://github.com/huggingface/transformers) library seems more stable than other libraries.

+## Similarity measures

+There are various similarity measures out there.
+For most of them, they need to be vectorized the input text and then execute the desired similarity measure.
+These similarity measures can be listed as follows (but it's not limited to this list):

+- Cosine distance
+- Manhattan distance
+- Euclidean distance
+- Haversine distance
+- Jaccard distance
+- Minkowski distance
+- Chebyshev distance
+- And many more

+### Design decision

+I chose to work with the first three similarity measures as they seem to be more popular and there are various well-maintained libraries implementing them efficiently.
+For this I used `scikit-learn` library.